Strange metals and planckian transport in a gapless phase from spatially random interactions: Methods

 \subsection{Preconditioned matrix inverse}

 The number of iterations required to solve Eq. (\ref{eq:linsys}) for $\eta$ to some fixed tolerance via the CG method grows with the condition number $\kappa$ of $AA^\dagger$ as $O(\sqrt{\kappa})$.
 In a strongly interacting and gapless fermion system, such as that considered in this work, $\kappa$ grows rapidly as the temperature is reduced, eventually making the CG untenable as $T\rightarrow 0$.
-Therefore, a means to reduce the effective value of $\kappa$ is required in order to probe physics at low temperatures.
+Therefore, a means to reduce the effective value of $\kappa$ is required in order to probe physics at very low temperatures.
 A common strategy to reduce the number of CG iterations needed to converge to a solution is to precondition $AA^\dagger$ with a linear operator $M$, that is both close to the inverse of $AA^\dagger$ and easy to evaluate.
 A good preconditioner has the property that the condition number of $M AA^{\dagger}$ is significantly less than that of $AA^\dagger$.

 For the non-disordered version of our problem with a translationally invariant Yukawa coupling that is not too large, the simplest preconditioner $M = (A_0 A_0^{\dag})^{-1}$, where $A_0$ is obtained by setting $g = g' = 0$ in Eq. (\ref{eq:D_formula}), proved effective \cite{Lunts2023HMC}.
-However, in the case of spatially random interactions, this is no longer the case as the free fermion matrix $A_0$ is a particularly poor approximation of the full $A$ due to the destruction of quasiparticles around the entire FS (as opposed to only at a measure-zero set of ``hot spots" in the non-disordered case \cite{Metlitski2010}).
+However, in the case of spatially random interactions, this is no longer the case as the free fermion matrix $A_0$ is a particularly poor approximation of the full $A$ due to the destruction of quasiparticles around the entire FS (as opposed to only near the ``hot spots" in the non-disordered case \cite{Metlitski2010}).
 We must therefore use more advanced preconditioners.

 We find that in practice it works quite well to take a weighted Jacobi preconditioner (which is also used in the initial smoothing steps of more optimal multigrid preconditioners that will be discussed elsewhere \cite{PatelAGM}).
 In this case, we can define the preconditioner as